unknown source

 - grid upper bounds maximum degree by a constant

-- graph class path has unbounded treedepth
+- graph class path is not constant treedepth

 - planar upper bounds genus by a constant

-- graph class stars has unbounded h-index
+- graph class stars is not constant h-index

 - cycle upper bounds maximum leaf number by a constant